Agricultural and Horticultural Sciences (Bachelor of Science)

 There is probably hardly any other study program with such a wide range of career opportunities.
 This is due to its systematic structure, which makes it possible for each graduate to pursue their individual career wishes and ideas.
 Of course, the path to science and research is open to you.
 However, there are also fields in agricultural production that offer many different career options: From the agrochemical, agricultural, or feed engineering industries to industrial research and development, marketing or consulting.
 You will also be in demand in plant breeding and animal husbandry or as a consultant, for example for growers' associations.
 There are also good opportunities for you in the food industry, in the marketing of agricultural products, in the public sector, and in banks or insurance companies.
 If you prefer to work with new technologies, agricultural software companies are a good place to start.
 If you discover your passion for writing about agriculture, then journalism is open to you.

-In addition, you qualify for the advanced Master's programs in Agricultural Biosciences and Agricultural Systems Science.
+In addition, you qualify for the advanced Master's programs in Agricultural Biosciences, Agricultural Systems Science and AgriFood Economics, Policy and Regulation.

 At the beginning of your studies, the focus is on scientific and economic fundamentals, supplemented by specialized modules from the fields of applied technology and plant, animal and environmental sciences.
 In order to focus on a discipline-specific orientation, you will choose between agricultural science and horticultural science in the first semester.
 Modules such as Chemistry, Biology, Physics, Mathematics, and Economics will be followed by a systematic agricultural or horticultural education.
 Modules such as Agroecosystems, Soil Science, and Plant Production Systems give you an insight into the complex interactions of agricultural production systems.
 The module Farming and Production Systems enables you to apply the knowledge you have acquired to specific projects.
-Your acquired knowledge from modules such as Plant Cultivation, Plant Nutrition, Phytopathology, Plant Breeding, Technological Principles of Horticultural Production, Animal Breeding and Husbandry, Agricultural and Horticultural Economics, and others will also help you in this.
+Your acquired knowledge from modules such as Plant Cultivation, Plant Nutrition, Phytopathology, Plant Breeding, Technological Principles of Horticultural Production, Animal Breeding, Animal Health and Hygiene, Accounting and Production Economics, and others will also help you in this.

 In addition, you have the opportunity to gain insights into future professional fields during your internship in the lecture-free period or during a semester of leave.